zorgnax/libtap/README.md

     Tests whether the given code causes your program to exit.
 The code gets passed to a macro that will test it in a forked process.
 If the code succeeds it will be executed in the parent process.
 You can test things like passing a function a null pointer and make sure it doesnt dereference it and crash.

         dies_ok({abort();}, "abort does close your program");
         dies_ok({int x = 0/0;}, "divide by zero crash");
-        lives ok({pow(3.0, 5.0)}, "nothing wrong with taking 3**5");
+        lives_ok({pow(3.0, 5.0);}, "nothing wrong with taking 3**5");

     On Windows, these macros are the equivalent of a skip.

--   exit_status()
+-   done_testing

-    Summarizes the tests that occurred.
+    Summarizes the tests that occurred and exits the main function.
 If there was no plan, it will print out the number of tests as.

         1..5

     It will also print a diagnostic message about how many failures there were.

         # Looks like you failed 2 tests of 3 run.

     If all planned tests were successful, it will return 0.
 If any test fails, it will return the number of failed tests (including ones that were missing).
 If they all passed, but there were missing tests, it will return